 1931 Durham Museum photo of the building I believe housed Smitty’s, Carville’s and Bud Olson’s (before it moved) is shown next to St. Peter’s Church.

-At 44-years old, Herman Smith purchased Al’s Place at 26th and Leavenworth and opened Smitty’s Bar.
-Located at 2622 Leavenworth next to St. Peter’s Church, Herman operated the bar for the next 15 years before calling it quits in 1953.
+At 44 years old, Herman Smith purchased Al’s Place at 26th and Leavenworth Streets and opened Smitty’s Bar.
+Located at 2622 Leavenworth Street next to Saint Peter’s Church, Smith operated the bar for the next 15 years before calling it quits in 1953.
 The bar was turned over to his brother-in-law John Carville who renamed it Carville’s Bar.
-John, an ice cream maker by trade, likely spent a considerable amount of time in the bar learning the trade from Smitty himself.
+Carville, an ice cream maker by trade, likely spent a considerable amount of time in the bar learning the trade from Smitty himself.
 Carville’s would remain open for 12 years.

 Bud Olson at its familiar 3207 Leavenworth location.

-John’s daughter Barb married Marvin “Bud” Olson in 1951.
+Carville’s daughter Barb married Marvin “Bud” Olson in 1951.
 When his father-in-law retired in 1965, Marvin opened Bud Olson’s Bar in the same location.
-Bud was likely quite experienced in the bar business given the family profession.
-His bar had a well established reputation by the time he would relocate a few blocks west.
+Olson was likely quite experienced in the bar business given the family profession.
+His bar had a well-established reputation by the time he would relocate a few blocks west.
 It is my understanding that the church owned the property and wanted to create a parking lot for bingo.
-I suspect that they also weren’t thrilled with having a bar as its next door neighbor.
-Bud moved his bar to its familiar location at 3207 Leavenworth in 1979.
+I suspect that they also weren’t thrilled with having a bar as its next-door neighbor.
+Bud moved his bar to its familiar location at 3207 Leavenworth Street in 1979.
 Its former home was torn down a year later.

 Closeup of the neon sign which hadn’t been turned on in quite some time before closing.
 Photo courtesy of The Reader.

-The new home of Bud Olson’s Bar was built in 1926 and housed a sheet metal and furnace business and then a motorcycle and auto repair shop.
-Bud and many helpers moved the 50-foot homemade bar from the original location to its new home in one piece.
-That behemoth making its way down Leavenworth had to be a site to behold.
+The new home of Bud Olson’s Bar was built in 1926 and housed a sheet metal followed by a furnace business and a motorcycle and auto repair shop.
+Olson along with many volunteers helped moved the 50-foot homemade bar from the original location to its new home in one piece.
+That behemoth making its way down Leavenworth had to be a sight to behold.

 Photo of the backroom with pool table and a mural resembling George Seurat’s “A Sunday Afternoon on the Island of La Grande Jatte”.